EnthusiasticTeslim/ImputeNet/README.md

 ## Folders
-1. `src`:  contains the python functions for training models.
+1. `cdi`:  contains the python functions for training models.
 You'll find scripts, modules, and packages here that are used to implement the algorithms and methods involved in the work.

 2. `data`: store any necessary data files required for training models.
 This could include datasets, preprocessed data, or any other data-related resources.
 3. `notebooks`: contains Jupyter notebooks that showcase the step-by-step process of using functions in `src`.
 These notebooks are meant to provide interactive examples, tutorials, and documentation for using the code in the `src` folder.